sonumb-z/XLSR-EMA-for-UADD/README.md

-# Universal Audio Deepfake Detection Using Pretrained XLS-R and Efficient Multi-Scale Attention
+# Audio Deepfake Detection Using Pretrained XLS-R and Efficient Multi-Scale Attention

 This repository contains our implementation of the paper:
- **"Universal Audio Deepfake Detection Using Pretrained XLS-R and Efficient Multi-Scale Attention"**
+ **"Audio Deepfake Detection Using Pretrained XLS-R and Efficient Multi-Scale Attention"**

 ------